lukeyouell/craft-gtmetrix/README.md

 ##### 4. Error

-There was a problem with the test, an description of the error will be provided.
+There was a problem with the test, a description of the error will be provided.

 ##### 5. Completed